This post may contain affiliate links. Please see my disclosure policy for details.

 But, it also attracts a lot of people as it’s part of the UNESCO English Riviera Global Geopark.

-The English Riviera is ‘One of Earth’s Extraordinary Places’ and has huge geological interest.
+The English Riviera is ‘One of Earth’s Extraordinary Places’ and has a huge geological interest.
 It’s part of the Earth’s story and has a history dating back to where ‘time’ began.

-Torbay was largely untouched by glaciation in the pre-historic era and so, over the years, there are uncovered evidence that three types of early humans, woolly mammoths, sabre-toothed tigers and cave bears roamed the area!
+Torbay was largely untouched by glaciation in the pre-historic era and so, over the years, there is uncovered evidence that three types of early humans, woolly mammoths, saber-toothed tigers, and cave bears roamed the area!